SPCA Issues Hot Weather Reminders Designed to Keep Pets Safe

 DON’T FORCE EXERCISE, primarily after a meal or in hot, humid weather.
 Instead, exercise pets in the cool of the early morning or evening.
 Be extra-sensitive to older and overweight animals, or those prone to heart or respiratory problems.
 Bring an ample supply of water along on the walk.
 For cool, indoor walks, bring pets to shop at the SPCA’s Petique or other pet-friendly stores.

 BE CAREFUL WHERE YOU WALK!
-Avoid walking your dog in areas that you suspect have been sprayed with insecticides or other chemicals, or have puddles or spots of auto coolant.
+Avoid walking your dog in areas that you suspect have been sprayed with insecticides or other chemicals (see below), or have puddles or spots of auto coolant.
 The sweet taste of poisonous liquids attracts animals and can sicken or kill them if ingested.
 Clean any spills immediately or consider using animal-friendly products to help minimize risks.

 WATCH WHAT THEY EAT & DRINK!
 In July of 2012, two family dogs in North Buffalo died after eating poisonous mushrooms (amanita) growing right in the backyard.
 Check yards and any areas pets frequent.
 If something looks suspicious, don’t take a chance….GET RID OF IT.
 Leptospirosis is a bacterial infection spread through the urine of contaminated animals.
 The bacteria can get into water (puddles, ponds, pools, etc.) or soil and survive there for months.
 Humans AND animals can be infected.
 Use caution when letting your pet drink, walk through, or swim in water that may have been exposed to infected animals (rodents, wildlife, infected domestic animals, and others).